dmitry-malinovsky/ui-api-demo/readme.md

 - **Python 3.x**: Ensure you have Python installed on your machine.
 - **ChromeDriver**: For Selenium, ensure the correct ChromeDriver is installed.
 - **Chrome Browser**: For UI test chrome driver usage
-- **Note:**  [Here](https://googlechromelabs.github.io/chrome-for-testing/last-known-good-versions-with-downloads.json) you can find all compatible versions
+- **Note:**  [Here](https://googlechromelabs.github.io/chrome-for-testing/last-known-good-versions-with-downloads.json) you can find all compatible versions of Chrome to Chromedriver
 - **Virtual Environment**: Recommended for managing dependencies.
 - **Docker**: to run tests from a container instead of locally
 - **Virtualenv**: to run tests on virtual environment